 Design of The Tower at Dubai Creek Harbour

-The Tower's design is inspired from the natural shape of a lily bud and takes the image of a minaret, a distinct feature of the Islamic culture.
+The Tower’s design is inspired by the natural shape of a lily bud and takes the image of a minaret, a distinct feature of the Islamic culture.
 The central column is shaped in the form of a slender stem.
-A net of steel cables stays will anchor the reinforced concrete column to the ground and provide structural stability, and will be the longest ever used on a structure.
+A net of steel cables stays will anchor the reinforced concrete column to the ground and provide structural stability and will be the longest ever used on a structure.

-Damper systems and shock absorption systems will be placed at different locations and heights to improve the structural safety and stability.
+Damper systems and shock absorption systems will be placed at different locations and heights to improve structural safety and stability.
 Comprehensive wind tunnel tests were completed in July 2016, establishing the structural stability of the tower.

 The top of the building will be oval-shaped, containing ten observation decks that will provide panoramic views of the city.
 The observation decks include two garden decks, which are designed on the lines of the Hanging Gardens of Babylon.